wolfgangB33r/blogPostMaterial/topology-extraction-example/README.md

 ## Load generator

-A self-contained Python script that sends two metrics with random mesurements into a Dynatrace monitoring environment.
+A self-contained Python script that sends two metrics with random measurements into your Dynatrace monitoring environment.

 ### How to run the load generator